 Theo Bleckmann.
 A singer and new music composer of eclectic tastes and prodigious gifts, GRAMMY NOMINATED Theo Bleckmann makes music that is accessibly sophisticated, unsentimentally emotional, and seriously playful.
 His work provokes the mind to wonder, but connects immediately with the heart.

 Singer.
 Bleckmann has released a series of gorgeous and irreverent albums on Winter & Winter, including recordings of Las Vegas standards, of Weimar art songs, and of popular “bar songs” (all with pianist Fumio Yasuda), a recording of newly-arranged songs by Charles Ives (with the improvisational jazz/funk collective Kneebody), his Solos for Voice and Toys, where Bleckmann brought just his stunning vocal technique, his emotional commitment, and his suitcase full of oddly evocative voice-altering gadgets to the project of recording delicate songs and poems alone at a monastery in the Swiss Alps.
-In his newest project Bleckmann takes on the songbook of the British pop recluse Kate Bush: "Hello Earth" - the music of Kate Bush was released in the US in 2012 to great critical acclaim.
-A new album entitled "Mother Goose Melodies" (Winter & Winter) will be released in the spring of 2013
+In his newest project Bleckmann takes on the songbook of the British pop recluse Kate Bush: "Hello Earth" - the music of Kate Bush was released in the US in 2012 to great critical acclaim incluing.
+A new album entitled "Mother Goose Melodies" (Winter & Winter) has just been released.
+His most current project is a song cycle of music that deals with the delicate subject matter of death, "songs in the key of d" featuring harpist Zeena Parkins.

 Collaborator.
 In addition to his work as a soloist, Bleckmann loves to mix it up with other musicians.
 He maintains an ongoing creative relationship with guitar phenomenon Ben Monder, generating a series of performances and a pair of albums that wreak beautiful havoc with standard expectations of jazz and rock.
 With John Hollenbeck and Gary Versace, he makes up Refuge Trio, a project exploring and reinventing the work of popular singer-songwriters as well as generating provocative original work.
-With singers Peter Eldridge, Kate McGarry, Lauren Kinhan, and Luciana Souza, he forms Moss, a collective that plays in the sandbox of jazz, folk, and rock, building new ideas and compositions for voices.
-Bleckmann has additionally collaborated with a remarkable roster of contemporary musicians and composers, including Laurie Anderson, Uri Caine, Philip Glass, Sheila Jordan, Michael Tilson Thomas, Kenny Wheeler, John Zorn, the Bang on a Can All-stars, and, most prominently, Meredith Monk, with whom Bleckmann worked as a core ensemble member for fifteen years.
-His uniquely flexible and colorful voice has also inspired compositions by, among others, Michael Gordon, David Lang, Ikue Mori, Kirk Nurock, Julia Wolfe. and prominently, Phil Kline's who wrote three major song cycles for Bleckmann, Zippo Songs (2004) , Locus Solus (2006) and Out Cold (2012), which was premiered at BAM's new Fischer Building in 2012.
+He explores the classical repertoire in the contet of jazz in his work with pianist/composer/arranger Uri Caine.
+Bleckmann has additionally collaborated with a remarkable roster of contemporary musicians and composers, including Laurie Anderson, Peter Eldridge, Philip Glass, Kate McGarry, Sheila Jordan, Luciana Souza, Michael Tilson Thomas, Kenny Wheeler, John Zorn, the Bang on a Can All-stars, and, most prominently, Meredith Monk, with whom Bleckmann worked as a core ensemble member for fifteen years.
+His uniquely flexible and colorful voice has also inspired compositions by, among others, Michael Gordon, David Lang, Ikue Mori, Kirk Nurock, Julia Wolfe. and prominently, Phil Kline's who wrote three major song cycles for Bleckmann, Zippo Songs (2004) , Locus Solus (2006) and Out Cold (2012), which premiered at BAM's new Fischer Building in 2012.

 Composer.
-Bleckmann's joyous, mischievous sensibility is also manifest in his compositional work, which leaves listeners feeling as if their usual chair had been moved over a few inches when they weren't looking - familiar things look fresh and strange again for a moment.
+Bleckmann's joyous, mischievous sensibility also manifest in his compositional work, which leaves listeners feeling as if their usual chair had been moved over a few inches when they weren't looking - familiar things look fresh and strange again for a moment.
 He has composed for a range of instruments from piano, violin, and kalimba to chimes, Glockenspiel, toy microphone, and sewing machines, setting exquisite poems by Rumi, Emily Dickinson, and Kurt Schwitters as well as building ineffable soundscapes with just his voice and a loop pedal.
-His most recent compositional achievement is an evening of original work for voice and the JACK String Quartet, commissioned by the Slought Foundation.
+He created an evening of original work for voice and the JACK String Quartet, commissioned by the Slought Foundation.

 Mad Genius.
 Bleckmann's approach to music and performance is unusual and provocative.
 His taste for risk-taking, coupled with rigorous technique, is clear in his unusual and varied ability as a sound improviser - an ability which is sufficiently in demand that he was commissioned to create the space alien language for Steven Spielberg's Men in Black.
 Bleckmann confesses to a love affair with performance art that informs his playful approach to music-making.
 Concerned that all senses be honored, he crafts each aspect of stage presentation (including expressive physicality and fabulous clothing choices) to create a context that completes and highlights the music.
 His thoughtfulness and articulacy about music and performance have led to recognition in unusual quarters, including a Fresh Air interview with Terry Gross and an article on vocal technique solicited for John Zorn's Arcana series, Volume III.
 Bleckmann's adventurous and extravagantly beautiful choices have led his work to be described as “from another planet” (New York Times), as “magical, futuristic,” (AllAboutJazz), “limitless” (Citypaper, Philadelphia) “transcendent” (Village Voice) and “brilliant” (New York Magazine), and left one critic wondering, “does he eat people food?”
 (AllAboutJazz).
 He has a gift for creating sounds listeners have never heard before, but pine to hear again.